cesanta/mongoose-os-docs/mdash/architecture.md

 The RESTful API endpoints that the dashboard exports start with `/api/v2/`.
 The endpoints that for the individual device start with `/api/v2/devices/:id`, where `:id` is the unique device ID, generated at the device registration together with the access token.
-Note: you cannot provide your own token, but you can provide your own ID.

 The dashboard gives a RESTful access to all RPC services exported by the device.
 Thus, the dashboard acts as a JSON-RPC / RESTful bridge.
 The device's